 In its early years, the Angelina Street library was simply known as the “Colored Branch”.
 In 1947, however, it was christened the George Washington Carver Branch Library in honor of the inventor and scientist who brought so much pride to African-Americans.
 For decades, the Carver Library served the Central-East Austin community, and its patronage and book collection grew steadily.

 As patrons increased and space became limited, the need for a larger Carver Branch Library became apparent.
 Through the efforts of the Central-East Austin Citizens for a New Carver Branch, this issue continued to have a voice.
 In 1979 a new facility was completed directly adjacent to the original Carver Library.

 As for the original building – the community imagined a museum and community center that would promote African-American history and achievement in Austin, Travis County, and beyond.
 On October 24, 1980, their vision became a reality.
 What was once Austin’s first library, and what later became Austin’s first branch library, opened its doors as the George Washington Carver Museum and Cultural Center, the first African-American neighborhood museum in of Texas.

 In a 1998 bond election, the citizens of Austin voted to further expand both the Carver Museum & Cultural Center and the Carver Branch Library.
 Today, the museum is housed in a 36,000 square-foot facility that includes four galleries, a conference room, classroom, darkroom, dance studio, 134-seat theatre, and archival space.
 The galleries feature a core exhibit on Juneteenth, a permanent exhibit on Austin African-American families, an Artists’ Gallery, and a children’s exhibit on African-American scientists and inventors.

 The historic building now houses the genealogy center.
-The museum, cultural and genealogy center is owned and operated by the City of Austin Parks and Recreation Department, History Arts Nature Division.
+The museum, cultural and genealogy center is owned and operated by the City of Austin Parks and Recreation Department, Division of Museums and Cultural Programs.